LanceMcCarthy/GoldenClouds/index.md

 3. Turn off any lights or fans that you turned on.
 4. Close the electronic gate and put the keys back into the lockbox (close the lid until the lock latches, then spin the number wheel to scramble it).

-Thank you!
+Thank you for being considerate when sharing our home!

 ## Rooms and Amenities

-Here is a list of all the major items/features of the property, with some guidance and recommendations on use.
+Here is a list of all the major items & features of the property, with some guidance and recommendations.

 * **Bathrooms**
   *   Extra shampoo, conditioner and soap can be found in the bottom drawer of bathrooms.
 Extra towels and linens can be found in the cabinets of the rear bedroom.